Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Recent Changes

 Feb 20, 2026: SCOTUS struck down IEEPA tariffs 6-3 — Poland's rate dropped from 20% to 10% under Section 122 (effective Feb 24, expires ~July 24, 2026).
-Section 232 steel and aluminum tariffs of 50% remain.
+The 10% Section 122 layer is contested: the Court of International Trade ruled it unlawful May 7, 2026, and the Federal Circuit stayed that ruling June 11, 2026, so CBP keeps collecting it pending appeal.
+Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative products such as furniture and auto parts (both on full customs value, after the April 6, 2026 restructuring).
 Poland's furniture exports to the US continue growing as a direct alternative to Chinese furniture (which faces 25% Section 301 + 10% Section 122 = 35%+ total).
 Polish auto parts manufacturing expands with new investments from Mercedes and BMW.
 EU retaliatory measures on US goods remain in effect.

 Tips for Importers